JakeBoggs/JakeBoggs.github.io/content/posts/atropos-guide-reinforcement-learning-with-llms.md

 ## Code Structure

 We'll go over the GSM8K example from the [Atropos repository](https://github.com/NousResearch/atropos).
-At the time of writing, there are a couple of small bugs in example scripts that you will need to fix if you plan to run them yourself.
+At the time of writing, there are a couple of small bugs that you will need to fix if you plan to run them yourself.

 1. In `trainer.py`, the wandb variables need to be empty strings and not `None` if you are not using wandb, otherwise the script will error:
     ```python